Tribecar buys Singapore's oldest car-sharing firm

 "Most of their cars are co-hired from other small rental companies," he said.

-Mr Ryuse said Mitsui, where he had been seconded from, decided it was “time to transfer the business to a local ownership, so it is better positioned for future growth”.
+Mr Ryuse said Mitsui, where he is seconded from, decided it was "time to transfer the business to a local ownership, so it is better positioned for future growth".

 Car Club general manager Lewis Chen said: "With this new relationship, we will have more resources to develop our car-sharing technology arm for businesses and corporations in the region."

-Mr Lim said the two brands and their respective rental rates will be kept separate, but there is an intent to harmonise rates "in the long run".
+Mr Lee said the two brands and their rental rates will be kept separate, though the intention is to harmonise rates "in the long run".

+The acquisition comes shortly after the sale of electric car-sharing firm BlueSG to local engineering group Goldbell last year, and the folding of niche car-sharing outfit Smove in 2020.

+Currently, the market is crowded, with several newcomers such as GetGo, Lumens and Shariot competing for customers with older players like Grab and Lion City Rentals.
+Besides corporate clients and people who need a car occasionally for errands and outings, many of these firms also target private-hire drivers.